bernhardAxonIvy/doc/source/engine-guide/integration/cluster/configuration.rst

   Data.FilesDirectory: "/var/lib/axonivy-engine/files"

-Create a Docker volume called ``ivy-files`` and mount it at ``/var/lib/axonivy-engine/files`` in your |ivy-engine| Cluster node containers.
+Create a Docker volume called ``ivy-files`` and mount it at ``/var/lib/axonivy-engine/files`` in your Axon Ivy Engine Cluster node containers.

 .. code-block:: bash